 All mums are encouraged to ‘rest up and take it easy’ to ensure they heal well after birth.
-Mums who deliver via caesarean section are also asked not to drive for two weeks or lift heavy objects for six weeks and they’ll need to care for their tums while watching out for signs of possible infection during their recovery from a belly birth.
+Mums who deliver via caesarean section are also asked not to drive for two weeks or lift heavy objects for six weeks.
+They will need to care for their tums while watching out for signs of possible infection during their recovery from a belly birth.

 All this while caring for a new baby, it’s a busy time!!

-Internal recovery is my main concern for a caesarean birth, however, minimising the appearance of a caesarean scar is just as important to obstetricians as it is to their patients.
+Internal recovery is my main concern for a caesarean birth, however, minimising the appearance of a c-section scar is just as important to obstetricians as it is to their patients.

 Many of my patients ask about what to expect about the size, appearance, length and colour of their scar.